stytchauth/stytch-b2b-node-example/README.md

 ## Overview

 This example application demonstrates how one may use Stytch's B2B authentication suite within a Next.js application.
 The application features a sign-up and login flow powered by Email magic links.
 On sign-up a new organization is created, and the initial member becomes the admin of that organization.
-As admin, the member is able to invite others to join the organization, and set up SSO connections via SAML.
+As admin, the member is able to invite others to join the organization, and set up SSO connections via SAML or OIDC.

 This project utilizes Stytch's [Node Backend SDK](https://www.npmjs.com/package/stytch) to power authentication.
 All authentication logic lives on the backend of this Next.js application in API routes.
 The API routes allow for communication between the frontend, and Stytch.